Multimodal Datasets with Controllable Mutual Information

 For multivariate Gaussian distributions, the mutual information is a simple function of the determinants of these block covariance matrices.
 For example,

 where $|\cdot|$ denotes the determinant of the corresponding block covariance matrix.

 While the covariance matrix and mutual information quantities in the preceding equations can be calculated numerically, we are also able to derive closed-form, analytical equations for various mutual information quantities (see Appendix~\ref{app:closed_form}).
 One benefit of the closed form solutions is they reveal scaling in terms of the hyperparameters of the structural equations, the number of modalities, and the dimensonality of each modality.
-In the case of the causal model considered in Fig.~\ref{fig:fig1}(a) and Eq.~\ref{eq:simple_dag}, we find
+For the causal model considered in Fig.~\ref{fig:fig1}(a) and Eq.~\ref{eq:simple_dag}, we find: